Sentimentally Yours: Background

 Sentimentally Yours featured two of Cline's major hits singles that year.
-The first single, "She's Got You" was released early in 1962 and became a #1 hit on the Billboard Country Chart and crossed over into the Pop chart to #14, becoming another major crossover hit for Cline.
-The second single, a cover of "Heartaches", charted only on the Billboard Pop Chart in the United States.
-Both singles charted on the United Kingdom Singles Chart in 1962, becoming Cline's first singles to do so.
+The first single, "She's Got You", was released early in 1962 and became a #1 hit on the Billboard Country chart and crossed over into the Pop chart to #14, becoming another major crossover hit for Cline.
+The second single, a cover of "Heartaches", charted only on the Billboard Pop chart in the United States.
+Both singles charted on the United Kingdom Singles chart in 1962, becoming Cline's first singles to do so.
 The album did not include all of Cline's hits from that year.
 Her other hits included the Top 10 "When I Get Thru' With You" / "Imagine That" and the Top 15 hit "So Wrong," which were not released on albums.

 The original version consisted of a two-sided LP, with six songs on each side.
-Decca merged with MCA in 1962 and the album was re-released under the MCA name in 1973.
-The album was then digitally remastered on a CD/LP/Cassette format for the third re-issue in 1988, which was also released on MCA Records.
-The original-released cover did not contain the yellow text underneath Cline's name.
 After "Heartaches" became a hit on the Pop charts in late 1962, the text "and featuring Heartaches" was added to the cover.
+Decca merged with MCA Records in 1962 and the album was re-released under the MCA name in 1973.
+The album was digitally remastered on a CD/LP/cassette format for the third re-issue in 1988, which was also released on MCA.
+The originally released cover did not contain the yellow text underneath Cline's name.

 Recording

-The first recordings for the album began August 25, 1961, and ended six months later on February 28, 1962.
+The first recordings for the album began August 25, 1961, and ended on February 28, 1962.
 All sessions were produced by Owen Bradley, and held at the Bradley Film and Recording Studios in Nashville.

 On December 17, Cline recorded "She's Got You" only.
 Between then and February, Cline did four more recording sessions to complete the number of songs needed for the album (12 songs were on this album).

 Music

-Out of the twelve songs this album consisted of, only two songs were new songs, "She's Got You" and the "She's Got You"'s flip side, "Strange".
-The ten remaining tracks were cover versions of standards.
-Some of the standards on this album included Jo Stafford's "You Belong to Me", Hank Williams' Half As Much, and Hank Williams' "Your Cheatin' Heart."
+Of the twelve songs on this album, only two were new songs, "She's Got You" and its flip side, "Strange".
+The ten remaining tracks were cover versions of standards, including Jo Stafford's "You Belong to Me", Hank Williams' "Half As Much", and Hank Williams' "Your Cheatin' Heart."
 The single "Heartaches" was also a standard recording.
-Cline did mainly standards for this album because it was an attempt to appeal to the Pop market.
+Cline did mainly standards for this album as an attempt to appeal to the Pop market.